First order Martingale model risk and semi-static hedging: Main Results

-In this section, we consider the minimum distributionally robust evaluation problem under static hedging by additionally holding a Vanilla payoff.
-For simplicity we focus here on model deviations in the sense of the adapted Wasserstein metric.
-Also, for technical limitation, we restrict our analysis the case where Vanilla payoff on the first maturity are available:
+We consider the one-dimensional setting $d = 1$ and restrict attention to the case in which Vanilla payoffs at the first maturity are available.
+The minimum distributionally robust evaluation problem is then defined by:

-where the second problem obtained by inverting the inf and the sup naturally restricts the deviations to those models with fixed first marginal.
-The general case with fixed first and second marginal is left for future work.
+where the second problem, obtained by inverting the infimum and the supremum, naturally restricts deviations to models with a fixed first marginal (see \eqref{eqdef:balls_deviations} for the definition of $\Badmi ( \mu, r )$).
+The general case with fixed first and second marginals will be dealt with in the next article.

 We also introduce the corresponding problems with additional optimal dynamic hedging: